Project Towards No Drug Abuse

-This report summarizes outcomes data from the first six months of 3 PCCD funded TND implementations.
+This report summarizes outcomes data from funding year 2012/2013 of three PCCD funded TND implementations.

 Find out by using this new Project TND Readiness Checklist

 Tools for Measuring the Impact of Project TND

 These tools are adapted from the original tools recommended by Project Towards No Drug Abuse developer, Dr. Steven Sussman.
 They are useful for measuring the immediate impact of the ProjectTND curriculum.
 They are the preferred tools for all PCCD funded implementations.

 The Project TND quarterly reporting spreadsheet will summarize data for one year of TND implementation.
 For providers who have multiple years of data it will be important to add those years together in order to create an "aggregate" data report, ie. a report that reflects the total impact and accomplishments of the program.
 Here are two resources for accomplishing that task:

 Sharing your outcomes data early and often during your implementation can increase stakeholder buy in and increase the likelihood that you can sustain the program.
 Here are some tools for achieving that goal.